So everyone on earth this week has been playing and/or reviewing Breath of the Wild and I got to play Deadly Towers…

 ‘Could it be an oracle?’
 Prince Myer murmured.
 He fell deep into thought for a moment, but immediately regained his senses.
 He had remembered the legend of Khan.
 The legend said that at the time when the god’s image appears from the lake, a great power will be given to a young man to defeat the devil of darkness and restore peace to the kingdom.
 Hurrying back to the castle, the prince told the king of the strange event.
 The king, believing in the truth of the matter, excitedly ordered Prince Myer to destroy Rubas and all his dark ways!”

-Item and Broderbund give you the ol bait’n’switch, as Beefy McManMuscles on the left is replaced by some sort of “Renaissance Faire Charlie Brown.”
+You get the ol bait’n’switch, as Beefy McManMuscles on the left is replaced by some sort of “Renaissance Faire Charlie Brown.”

-Similar to The Legend of Zelda, your sword shoots an infinite number of “swords” (though Prince Myer unlike Link doesn’t need full health to do so).
+Similar to The Legend of Zelda, your sword shoots an infinite number of “swords” (though Prince Myer, unlike Link, doesn’t need full health to do so).
 Call it a quirk of the game animation at the time, but it really looks like they shoot out from,..well, let’s just say “a sensitive area” or “a place you don’t want swords to come out from ever ..ever. ever.”
 But at least your “Groin Blade” can fire these “crotch swords” in 8 different directions, so that’s a plus.
-Maybe.

-When you reach Rubas, he pulls an Dragon Ball villain thing and has numerous forms you have to duke it out with, the first being that of a giant serpent, then two giant demon bear head things that always reminded me a bit like the cover of the 1977 surreal horror film Hausu.
+When you reach finally reach Rubas, he pulls an Dragon Ball villain thing and has numerous forms you have to duke it out with, the first being that of a giant serpent, then two giant demon bear head things that always reminded me a bit like the cover of the 1977 surreal horror film Hausu.
 Lastly, Rubas takes on his true form as a humanoid sorcerer.

 Michael A. Jones email@example.com www.nerdsintheburbs.com